 3. LOTSWild supports different types of family or home units and does not tolerate harassment toward alternative or unusual parent situations or housing.

-4. We accept various gender and sexual preferences.
+4. We accept various gender and sexual orientations.
 We expect mutual respect for all participants to include recognition of space, language, and gesture as ways to convey said respect.

 5. Parent approved or doctor prescribed medications will not be used as a basis for teasing or hostility.